 CBV Renovations Foster Well-Being

-Where you live can have as significant an impact on your life as how you live.
-As early as 498 B.C., Hippodamus of Miletus, known as the father of urban planning, used grids and open spaces to beautify Greek cities and enhance the quality of life of their citizens.
-Today, the degree to which the “built environment” influences our health is well documented—from the amount of sunlight and space to air circulation levels, even paint colors.
+Where you live has a significant impact on your life and how you live.
+As early as 498 B.C., Hippodamus of Miletus, known as “the father of urban planning”, used grids and open spaces to beautify Greek cities and enhance the quality of life of their citizens.
+Today, the degree to which the “built environment” influences our health is well documented—from the amount of sunlight and space to air circulation levels and even paint colors.
 Environmental factors like these and many others come into play, affecting our ability to exercise autonomy, develop socially supportive relationships and manage stress and fatigue.

 Central Baptist Village has long known the beneficial connection between our well-being and physical surroundings.
-Early on, CBV began incorporating best practices in its built environment based on the recommendations from innovative studies conducted by the Gerontological Society, National Institute of Health and the Administration on Aging, among others.
+Early on, CBV began incorporating best practices to improve independent living in its built environment based on the recommendations from innovative studies conducted by the Gerontological Society, National Institute of Health and the Administration on Aging, among others.

 This year’s renovations include both individual residences and communal areas, with careful consideration given to not just where walls come down or go up, but to creating views of CBV’s spectacular gardens and their winding paths and shady arbors.

 The Gardenside Lounge on the first floor of The Pavilion, scheduled to be completed in January, offers new opportunities for residents to connect with their families and one another.
 By removing an interior wall, the design by Perkins Eastman opens up the existing room to the corridor, forming an elegant, yet cozy, gathering space.